Special Education Program

 618 Data Reports

 Section 618 of IDEA requires that states must collect and report data that measure results for children and families served under the Part B program.
 States are required to submit data through EdFacts.
-EdFacts is a U.S. Department of Education initiative to put performance data at the center of policy, management, and budget decisions for all K-12 educational programs.
+EdFacts is a U.S. Department of Education initiative to put performance data at the center of policy, management, and budget decisions for all early childhood and K-12 educational programs.
 CNMI was required to submit its Exit, Discipline, Personnel, Assessment, Child Count and Environments data via the Education Data Exchange Network (EDEN), which is a centralized portal through which states submit their educational data to the U.S. Department of Education.
 The Maintenance of Effort and Dispute Resolution were submitted through the EDFacts Metadata and Process System (EMAPS), which is a web-based tool used to provide State Education Agencies with an easy method of reporting and maintaining information on state policies, plans, and metadata in order to aid in the analysis of data collected.

 Child Count & Educational Environments